Introduction

 Chafing Prevention

-Chafing happens when loose fabric rubs against your skin, or skin rubs on skin repeatedly, causing irritation and possibly a rash.
+Chafing happens when loose fabric rubs against your skin repeatedly, or skin-on-skin rubbing, causing irritation and possibly a rash.
 When chafing occurs while hiking, it is often on your inner thighs, although it can happen in other places as well.
 Chafing can be a mild nuisance, or it can become extremely painful and ruin your hike.

-To avoid chafing, men and women can wear a snug pair of athletic underwear, like these, under shorts or pants.
+To avoid chafing, men and women can wear a snug pair of athletic underwear under shorts or pants.
 Optionally, I like to hike in yoga-style pants, or capris that are form-fitting, as the snug stretch fabric almost ensures no chafing.
+Men might like these underwear.

 Conclusion

-We hope these Hiking Tips and Gear recommendations have been helpful.
+We hope this complete guide to day hiking, with tips and gear recommendations, has been helpful.
 With a little thought and pre-planning, hiking can be a wonderful and rewarding experience!
-If you have questions about hiking, do not hesitate to send us an email at: [email protected].
+If you have comments or suggestions for this page, or questions about hiking, do not hesitate to send us an email at: [email protected].

 This is such a detailed and insightful post.
 I really appreciate the effort you put into explaining everything so clearly.